IN EARLY 2007 I LEFT A VERBAL & EMOTIONALLY ABUSIVE RELATIONSHIP.

-We’re well and truly a month into 2017 and at first, I wasn’t sure how to feel about it.
-A part of me feels like I should have accomplished more going into my 34th year.
 I suppose that’s frequent and familiar feeling that I am not unique in struggling with if I asked around.
 It has got me thinking about how different my January of 2007 was.
-Ten years ago I was suffering silently in a controlling and emotionally abusive relationship.
+Ten years ago (at time of this post originally) I was suffering silently in a controlling and emotionally abusive relationship.
 I am breaking my silence to let you all know the warning signs.

 Heads up, these stories might be uncomfortable to some, but I am sharing with the notion that it might help someone in an abusive relationship, or help someone spot when their loved one is in one.